 The Cardinals have several talented defensive players to choose from at No. 13 overall.
-I've had them taking a cornerback for a while, but if Reuben Foster is available, I see them having a difficult time passing on him.
+I've had them taking a cornerback for a while, but if either Haason Reddick or Reuben Foster is available, I see them having a difficult time passing on one of them.
 Arizona has a big need at inside linebacker, as Karlos Dansby can't be counted on to start next to Deone Bucannon.

 *** OTHER 2017 NFL DRAFT POSSIBILITIES: ***